lmbxmu/RBNN/readme.md

 To ensure the reproducibility, please refer to our training details provided in the links for our quantized models. \
 Small tips for further boosting the performance of our method: (1) removing the optional argument ```--use_dali``` as discussed above; (2) increasing the training epochs (200 for example, as adopted in most existing works for binary neural network); (3) enlarging the batch size for training (2048 for example if you have a powerful platform, as done in some existing works).

-To verify our quantized model performance on ImageNet, please use the following command:
+To verify the performance of our quantized models on ImageNet, please use the following command:
 ```bash
 python -u main.py \
 --gpu 0 \